104.2. Explore the butler repository#

 {band, healpix1, healpix2, healpix3, healpix4, healpix5, healpix6, healpix7, healpix8, healpix9, healpix10, healpix11, healpix12, healpix13, healpix14, healpix15, healpix16, healpix17, htm1, htm2, htm3, htm4, htm5, htm6, htm7, htm8, htm9, htm10, htm11, htm12, htm13, htm14, htm15, htm16, htm17, htm18, htm19, htm20, htm21, htm22, htm23, htm24, instrument, skymap, day_obs, detector, group, physical_filter, subfilter, tract, visit_system, exposure, patch, visit, visit_definition, visit_detector_region, visit_system_membership}

-Show that the dimensions for the deep_coadd
+Show that the dimensions for the deep_coadd dataset type are band, skymap, tract, patch,

-and that the returned format for images is ExposureF
+and that the returned format for images is ExposureF.

 butler.get_dataset_type('deep_coadd')